Webster's Dictionary: Editions

+Between fully-revised new editions of the Collegiate dictionary, new words and senses, like Bitcoin and ransomware, are added into new prints of the dictionary on a regular basis to meet the current need of readers.

 The name Webster used by others

 Since the late 19th century, dictionaries bearing the name Webster's have been published by companies other than Merriam-Webster.
 Some of these were unauthorized reprints of Noah Webster's work; some were revisions of his work.
 One such revision was Webster's Imperial Dictionary, based on John Ogilvie's The Imperial Dictionary of the English Language, itself an expansion of Noah Webster's American Dictionary.

 Following legal action by Merriam, successive US courts ruled by 1908 that Webster's entered the public domain when the Unabridged did, in 1889.
 In 1917, a US court ruled that Webster's entered the public domain in 1834 when Noah Webster's 1806 dictionary's copyright lapsed.
 Thus, Webster's became a genericized trademark and others were free to use the name on their own works.

 Since then, use of the name Webster has been rampant.
 Merriam-Webster goes to great pains to remind dictionary buyers that it alone is the heir to Noah Webster.
 Although Merriam-Webster revisers find solid ground in Noah Webster's concept of the English language as an ever-changing tapestry, the issue is more complicated than that.
 Throughout the 20th century, some non-Merriam editions, such as Webster's New Universal, were closer to Webster's work than contemporary Merriam-Webster editions.
 Further revisions by Merriam-Webster came to have little in common with their original source, while the Universal, for example, was minimally revised and remained largely out of date.

 So many dictionaries of varied size and quality have been called Webster's that the name no longer has any specific brand meaning.
 Despite this, many people still recognize and trust the name.
 Thus, Webster's continues as a powerful and lucrative marketing tool.
 In recent years, even established dictionaries with no direct link to Noah Webster whatsoever have adopted his name, adding to the confusion.
 Random House dictionaries are now called Random House Webster's, and Microsoft's Encarta World English Dictionary is now Encarta Webster's Dictionary.
 The dictionary now called Webster's New Universal no longer even uses the text of the original Webster's New Universal dictionary, but rather is a newly commissioned version of the Random House Dictionary.

 The Webster's Online Dictionary: The Rosetta Edition is not linked to Merriam-Webster Online.
 It is a multilingual online dictionary created in 1999 by Philip M. Parker.
 This site compiles different online dictionaries and encyclopedia including the Webster's Revised Unabridged Dictionary (1913), Wiktionary and Wikipedia.